laudenm3/stats-move-model/README.md

 * [https://medium.com/analytics-vidhya/few-shot-learning-using-sbert-95f8b08248bf](https://medium.com/analytics-vidhya/few-shot-learning-using-sbert-95f8b08248bf)
 * [https://joeddav.github.io/blog/2020/05/29/ZSL.html](https://joeddav.github.io/blog/2020/05/29/ZSL.html)

-For cross-encoder training, one commenter use this to adjust from training pairs of sentences to a single sentence with a label:
+For cross-encoder training, one commenter used this to adjust from training pairs of sentences to a single sentence with a label:

 ```
 train_samples = []